Pairwise Compatibility for 2-Simple Minded Collections II: Preprojective Algebras and Semibrick Pairs of Full Rank: Motivation

-In this paper we focus on the connection with torsion classes, where pairwise conditions are quite natural.
-In this context, each 2-term simple minded collection corresponds to a set of bricks which ``label'' the upper and lower cover relations of a torsion class in the lattice $\tors \Lambda$.
+In this paper we largely focus on the connection with torsion classes, where pairwise conditions are quite natural.
+In this context, Asai has shown that each 2-term simple minded collection corresponds to a set of bricks which ``label'' the upper and lower cover relations of a torsion class in the lattice $\tors \Lambda$ \cite{asai}.
 (We review background on torsion classes and the lattice $\tors \Lambda$ in Section~\ref{tors_sec}.
 For the definition of cover relation, see Definition~\ref{cover_relation}.)
-More precisely, following \cite{BCZ} we say following that a brick $S$ \emph{labels} an upper cover relation $\T\covered \T'$ in the lattice $\tors \Lambda$ provided that $\T' = \Filt(\T\cup S)$.
+More precisely, following the construction in \cite{BCZ}, we say that a brick $S$ \emph{labels} an upper cover relation $\T\covered \T'$ in the lattice $\tors \Lambda$ provided that $\T' = \Filt(\T\cup S)$.
 That is, $\T'$ is the closure of $\T\cup \{S\}$ under iterative extensions.
 (The brick $S$ is called a \emph{minimal extending module}.
 See Definition~\ref{def:minextending} and Theorem~\ref{min_ext}.)
-Dually, a brick $S$ \emph{labels} a lower cover relation $\T \covers \T''$ if $S$ labels the corresponding relation $(\T'')^\perp \covered \T^\perp$ in the lattice of torsion-free classes.
+Dually, a brick $S$ \emph{labels} a lower cover relation $\T \covers \T''$ if $S$ labels the corresponding relation $(\T'')^\perp \covered \T^\perp$ in the lattice of torsion free classes.
 In our notation, the set $\U[1]$ corresponds to the set of bricks labeling the upper cover relations for some torsion class $\T$, and $\D$ is the set of bricks labeling its lower cover relations.
-Every 2-term simple minded collection appears as the labels of the upper and lower cover relations for some torsion class (see Theorem~\ref{torsion_to_simple}).
+Asai's result then says that every 2-term simple minded collection appears as the labels of the upper and lower cover relations for some torsion class.
+More precisely, if $\D\sqcup \U[1]$ is a 2-term simple minded collection, then $\Filt\Fac(\D)$ is the unique torsion class with cover relations labeled by $\D\sqcup \U[1]$.
+Moreover, if the lattice $\tors\Lambda$ is finite, then the association $\D\sqcup \U[1] \mapsto \Filt\Fac(\D)$ is a bijection between 2-term simple minded collections and torsion classes.
+See Theorem~\ref{torsion_to_simple} for additional details.

 \begin{ex} In Figure~\ref{fig_brick_labeling} we display the brick labeling of the lattice of torsion classes for the hereditary algebra $KA_2$ where $A_2 =(1\rightarrow 2)$.
 Consider the torsion class $\add(S_1, P_1)$.
 The corresponding 2-term simple minded collection is $\D=P_1$ and $\U[1]=S_2$.
-In general $|\D|+|\U|$ is equal to the number of simples in $\mods \Lambda$. \end{ex}
+In general, we recall from Remark~\ref{rem:size_equals_rank} that $|\D|+|\U|$ is equal to the number of simples in $\mods \Lambda$. \end{ex}

 Now we can rephrase the pairwise 2-simple minded completability property in terms of the brick labeling of $\tors \Lambda$.
 An algebra $\Lambda$ has the pairwise 2-simple minded completability property if whenever a semibrick pair $\D\sqcup \U[1]$ is not contained in the set of bricks labeling the upper and lower cover relations for some torsion class, there is a pair of bricks $S\in \D$ and $T[1] \in \U[1]$ such that no torsion class $\T$ has a lower cover relation labeled by $S$ and an upper cover relation labeled by $T$.